What Every Business Owner Should Know About Trademark Symbols

 Trademark registration in Canada restricts the protections to Canadian territory.
 To enjoy similar rights in the USA, you must register your trademark with the United States Patent and Trademark Office (USPTO).
 The same applies to every country where you wish to have a presence.

-For businesses wishing to have a global reach, registering through the World Intellectual Property Organization (WIPO), a UN agency, can be the cheaper option since it offers protection in all countries that are signatory to the statute that created it.
+For businesses wishing to have a global reach, registering through the World Intellectual Property Organisation (WIPO), a UN agency, can be the cheaper option since it offers protection in all countries that are signatory to the statute that created it.
+To ensure your company is protected consider working with an intellectual property lawyer.

 Don't forget to check out our Case Studies and also how Business Coaching can help your business.
 If you're ready to talk further and get the full coaching experience you can book a FREE 30-Minute Coaching Session.